Azure-Samples/cosmosdb-chatgpt/readme.md

 The provided ARM or Bicep Template will provision the following resources:
 1. Azure Cosmos DB account with database and container at 400 RU/s.
 This can optionally be configured to run on the Cosmos DB free tier if available for your subscription.
 1. Azure App service.
 This will be configured for CI/CD to your forked GitHub repository.
 This service can also be configured to run on App Service free tier.
-1. Azure Open AI account.
+1. Azure OpenAI account.
 You must also specify a name for the deployment of the "text-davinci-003" model which is used by this application.

-Note: You must have access to Azure Open AI service from your subscription before attempting to deploy this application.
+Note: You must have access to Azure OpenAI Service from your subscription before attempting to deploy this application.

 All connection information for Azure Cosmos DB and Open AI is zero-touch and injected as environment variables in the Azure App Service instance at deployment time.